jgravois/presentations/geodev-hub/presentation.md

 <!--
 john:
-practicing what we preach
-transparency into release cycle release cycle is RAPID
--->
+you know youre a nerd if you get excited about changelogs practicing what we preach transparency into our RAPID release cycle i refreshed the page yesterday and there was new info -->

 ---